KxSystems/docs/docs/license/azure.md

-    Prior to access being provided to the kdb+ Software, certain information will be reported to KX as detailed in the Schedule to this Agreement this confirms that you are licensed to use the Kdb+ Software.
+    Prior to access being provided to the kdb+ Software, certain information will be reported to KX as detailed in the Schedule to this Agreement this confirms that you are licensed to use the kdb+ Software.
 You will not attempt to interfere, delay or in any way restrict the reporting to the KX server.
-If the license manager software determines that the kdb+ Software is not authorized the license manager software will halt the Kdb+ Software.
+If the license manager software determines that the kdb+ Software is not authorized the license manager software will halt the kdb+ Software.

 3.  **Updates.**